qmz1/Website-Scraper/README.md

 # Website-Scraper

-This is a python script that can find out public data about any website.
+What Is A Website Scraper?

+A web scraper in Python is a tool that automates the extraction of data from websites, facilitating tasks such as market research, data analysis, and content aggregation.

+Library Requirements.

+pip install bs4